Ethos, values, British values

 Our aims, values, ethos, British values

-Our Ethos at Little Stars:
+Our Ethos at Little Stars Childcare:

 We also have a high regard to promoting a healthy balanced lifestyle.
 We like to promote physical and active play, healthy meals and eating and supporting everybody’s mental health and wellbeing.